 Any member of the Isothermal Community College Community believing they have been discriminated against or desiring more information concerning these provisions should contact:

-Tom Sherman, Chairperson Affirmative Action/Title IX Coordinator Isothermal Community College P. O. Box 804 Spindale, NC 28160
+Tom Sherman, Chairperson Affirmative Action/Title IX Coordinator Isothermal Community College P. O. Box 804 Spindale, NC 28160 general information and a tour of the campus.

 Visits To The Campus